-While you, as a professional, may look up in your company’s hierarchical chain to identify those in levels higher than you, your experience is likely to have helped you realize that not everyone above you is someone you look up to.
+You as a professional may look up in your company’s hierarchical chain to identify those in levels higher than you.
+Your experience is likely to have helped you realize that not everyone above you is someone you look up to.
 It is thus prudent practice to understand the qualities of a professional that attract reverence and even affection.

 Interestingly, the characteristics that they possess are similar.

-The most successful higher level professional exhibits exceptional emotional intelligence, communication, and stress management.
+The most successful higher-level professional exhibits exceptional emotional intelligence, communication, and stress management.
 Regardless of the industry, such soft skills are crucial to tie the organization together and solidify performance.
 However, it is also one area where the competency gap is most prevalent.

 Observe those in your organization and analyze their diplomacy, conflict-resolution, and problem-solving.
 In other words, watch and listen to them as they communicate with you and your colleagues.
 You might be surprised when you find trends in the way they manage their work relationships.

-A higher level professional is quick to look at the bigger picture; such a perspective of looking at things enables them to suggest and make decisions that can provide comprehensive solutions to the challenges that lay ahead.
+A higher level professional is quick to look at the bigger picture; such a perspective of looking at things enables them to suggest and make decisions.
+This provides comprehensive solutions to the challenges that lay ahead.
 Examples of such thinking include –

-To them, it is not about solving just one singular problem, because sometimes the interconnectedness of things is more important than the things themselves.
+To them, it is not about solving just one singular problem.
+Sometimes the interconnectedness of things is more important than the things themselves.
 They have the vision to differentiate day-to-day tasks and projects from the bigger goals of the organization.

 Thinking in Terms of Business Impact

-When they address a project and its completion, their focus isn’t simply restricted to just that – it is rather on the measurable effect that the project has had or will have on the organization.
+When they address a project and its completion, their focus isn’t simply restricted to just that.
+It is rather on the measurable effect that the project has had or will have on the organization.